The potential health impacts of cold weather, particularly extreme sub-zero temperatures, can be serious and, in some cases, life-threatening.

 This includes infants and seniors, individuals affected by health inequities, and people experiencing homelessness.

-Others who may be disproportionally impacted by extreme cold or winter weather conditions include:
+Others who may be disproportionally impacted by the extreme heat or extreme cold:

 There are numerous public buildings in Grey-Bruce that municipalities designate as warming/cooling centres.